Mankeerat/SearchDet_Long_Tail_Object_Detection/README.md

 ---
 ### Usage
 The entire design philosophy of SearchDet is that any developer can replace components of our system, according to their desired needs.
-If more precision is needed - one can use a bigger version of SAM (like SemanticSAM etc.) and if more inference speed is needed one can use a faster implementation of SAM (like FastSAM or PyTorch Implementation of SAM).
+- If more precision is needed in the mask - one can use a bigger version of SAM (like SemanticSAM etc.) and if more inference speed is needed one can use a faster implementation of SAM (like FastSAM or PyTorch Implementation of SAM).
+- If more precision is needed in the retrieval quality of the mask - one can use other alternatives suitable for your use-case such as CLIP etc.
+- It is encouraged that one should experiment if their use-case needs the negative exemplar images, and hence modifying ```adjust_embedding``` (line 167) in ```mask_with_search.py``` is encouraged.
+Users can test with and without negative images, whichever scenario suits them the best.
+- The web crawler that we use is a naive implementation using Selenium without parallelization.
+It is encouraged to spin multiple threads for doing this.